nest/nestml/doc/running.rst

 Each connection in NEST is denoted by a receiver port or ``rport`` number which is an integer that starts with 0.
 All default connections in NEST have the ``rport`` 0.
 NESTML routes the spikes with ``excitatory`` and ``inhibitory`` qualifiers into separate input buffers, whereas NEST identifies them with the same ``rport`` number.

 During the code generation for NEST, NESTML maintains an internal mapping between NEST ``rports`` and NESTML input ports.
 A list of port names defined in a model and their corresponding ``rport`` numbers can be queried from the status dictionary using the NEST API.
-For neurons with multiple input ports, the ``rport`` values start from 1 as the default ``rport`` 0 is excluded to avoid any accidental connections.
+For neurons with multiple input ports, the ``receptor_type`` values in the ``nest.Connect()`` call start from 1 as the default ``receptor_type`` 0 is excluded to avoid any accidental connections.

 For the example mentioned :ref:`here <Multiple input ports with vectors>`, the ``receptor_types`` can be queried as shown below: